Updated Mar 05, 2026

 How do we make assessment communication unambiguous?

-Students repeatedly ask for clarity on expectations.
-Publish annotated exemplars, checklist‑style rubrics and concise marking guides; calibrate expectations across markers and state visible service levels for feedback turnaround.
+Students repeatedly ask for clarity on expectations, and this aligns with broader findings on assessment methods in management studies.
+Publish annotated exemplars, checklist‑style rubrics, and concise marking guides.
+Calibrate expectations across markers and state clear turnaround targets for feedback.
 Use short briefing recordings alongside written assessment briefs, then check understanding in seminars.
 Follow up feedback sessions with a written summary of actions so students can apply advice in the next submission.
-These moves address the largest and most negative themes in management studies comments (Feedback 9.6% share; −18.1).
+These moves directly address one of the largest and most negative themes in management studies comments (Feedback, 9.6% share; −18.1).

 What should programme leaders standardise and signal?